Udomomo/dotfiles/README.md

   - deploy the change of dotfiles, without installing all packages again
   - install homebrew, so that dotfiles work correctly during the setup for a new laptop

+- After that, you can configure things with `make` command.
+See `Makefile` for available options.

 ## Development
 - Just `git clone` as usual